danielnuriyev/danielnuriyev.github.io/README.md

 This also matches the scientific approach because it requires direct experience instead of a belief.

+### Types of people by their approach to the spiritual

+- Scientific.
+Such a person uses observation and deduction to explain the reality.
+This is the best approach.
+It is applicable to the discovery of the spiritual.
+To explore the spiritual this approach requires all participants to change themselves to experience the same.
+Therefore practically this approach is not applied to the spiritual.
+Such people are often complete meterialists, atheists and skeptics of the spiritual.
+- Agnostic.
+Just like a scientist, an agnostic does not deny that the reality is far from being fully explored.
+But an agnostic extends this attitude towards the spiritual and teh devine.
+- Believer.
+Just like a scientist, a believer can be absolutely rational.
+Like an agnostic, a believer realizes that the reality is way beyond our current knowledge.
+In addition, a believer treats the spiritual as absolutely real.
+There may be no base for this belief, or maybe the believer accepts upon him/herself a specific idea about the spiritual, either his/her own or an existing.
+A believer may even practice religious rituals such as speaking to his/her idea of the spiritual, like praying to the Creator of the world.
+But a believer does not attempt to change him/herself in order to experience the spiritual.
+- Mystic.
+A mystic is a person who changes him/herself to experience the spiritual.
+This text is for this person.

+## Spiritual preconditions

 Below I am going to describe what you should do to expand your perception.
 The work begins in the physical world because this is what you treat as known.

-## Spiritual preconditions

 ### Time